Phenomenology of quantum eigenstates in mixed-type systems: lemon billiards with complex phase space structure: Summary, discussion and conclusion

-In the present paper, we have investigated two lemon billiards with complex classical phase portraits of the mixed type, exhibiting a dominant uniform classical chaotic component and several chains of regular islands.
-The choice $B=0.1953$ and $B=0.083$ is based on the systematic survey of the large family of lemon billiards in Ref. \cite{Lozej2020}.
-The two billiards were singled out due to the complexity of the phase space and the absence of any apparent domains of stickiness.
-Our study is focused on the quantum mechanics of these billiards, whose preliminary survey was published in Ref. \cite{LLR2021B}, where the fluctuation of the number of the energy levels (mode fluctuation) was shown to obey quite well the Gaussian distribution.
+A preliminary survey of the spectra of the two lemon billiards was published in Ref. \cite{LLR2021B}, where the fluctuation of the number of the energy levels (mode fluctuation) was shown to obey quite well the Gaussian distribution.
 The level spacing distribution of the entire spectrum was shown to follow the Berry-Robnik-Brody (BRB) distribution.
-In the billiard $B=0.1953$ the value of the level repulsion exponent $\beta$ (Brody parameter) is close to 1, reflecting the absence of dynamical localization of the chaotic eigenstates, and the Berry-Robnik parameter $\rho_1$ is close to its classical value $0.7196$.
-On the other hand in the billiard $B=0.083$, which has a much more complex phase space structure, the results for $\beta$ and $\rho_1$ fluctuate significantly from case to case of four parities, surely due to the complexity of the classical phase space.
+In the billiard $B=0.1953$ the value of the level repulsion exponent $\beta$ (Brody parameter) is close to 1, reflecting the absence of dynamical localization of the chaotic eigenstates, and the Berry-Robnik parameter $\rho_r$ is close to its classical value.
+This is in line with the results of the current paper, where we see a very clear separation of the eigenstates at high energies in the same billiard.
+On the other hand, in the billiard $B=0.083$, which has a much more complex phase space structure, the results for $\beta$ and $\rho_r$ fluctuate significantly from case to case of four parities.
+A decrease of the level repulsion exponent has been linked to the presence of dynamically localized chaotic states \cite{BLR2018,BLR2019B} which we clearly observe in this billiard.
+The fluctuations of the Berry-Robnik parameter can also be explained, since the energy dependent joint probability distributions of the localization and quantum-classical overlap measures show the asymptotic regime is not yet reached.

-In the present paper, we have presented a detailed analysis of the eigenstates of the two quantum billiards.
-The Poincar\'e -Husimi (PH) functions show that the Berry-Robnik picture of splitting the regular and chaotic eigenstates is correct, as in the sense of the principle of uniform semiclassical condensation of the Wigner functions (or PH functions) they are asymptotically (in the ultimate semiclassical limit) either of the regular type or of the chaotic type.
-The mixed-type PH functions at lower energies exist, and we have studied them in detail.
-We have shown that their number monotonically decreases with increasing energy in the semiclassical limit of high-lying eigenstates.
-Moreover, we have quantified this observation by showing that the relative fraction of mixed-type states decreases as a power law with increasing energy.
-This is the central result of our paper.